Tagada85/smiling-artichoke/src/pages/posts/getting-started-cypress.md

 There are a few things we can see here.
 First, you can see all the test files listed in the window.
 Cypress will automatically find your test files inside the `cypress/integration` folder.
 Notice how each file ends with _spec.js_.
 I'll keep this naming throughout the article but you don't have to.
 On the right, you have a little dropdown.
 ![Browser dropdown](./images/cypress_3.png)

 This is a list of available browsers found by the Cypress Test Runner.
 When Cypress runs the tests, it launches a browser for you.
 As you can see, I only have two choices available.
-If you want to know what browsers can be used, and how to add them, you can read [https://docs.cypress.io/guides/guides/launching-browsers.html#Browsers](the docs).
+If you want to know what browsers can be used, and how to add them, you can read [the docs](https://docs.cypress.io/guides/guides/launching-browsers.html#Browsers).
 I'll stick with Chrome for now.

 Alright, let's run some tests!
 There are two ways you can do that.
 You can click the **Run all specs** button on the right, or click on a file name.
 If you do the latter, only this file's tests will run.
 When the tests start running, you will a browser open, depending on which one you chose in the Cypress Test Runner.
 We will have to time to come back to that in detail later, because I want to write my own custom tests now.